by Nebula Haze

 Although these are the general shapes of male and female pre-flowers, if you continue looking through the pictures below, you’ll see there’s quite a bit of variation on what pre-flowers look like from strain to strain.

-Most male plants have grown a pre-flower by week 3-4 from seed, while female plants don’t show until week 4-6.
-Basically, all vegetative plants will have revealed their sex by about the 6th week from seed.
+Most male plants have grown a pre-flower by week 3-4 from seed, while female plants don’t show until week 4-8.
+The time is based on the strain, but basically all vegetative plants of any strain will have revealed their sex by about the 8th week from seed.

 So, without further ado, here are pictures showing what you’re looking for when it comes to pre-flowers.
 Remember, pre-flowers are found at the V where stems meet a main stalk.
 But pre-flowers don’t usually show up all over the plant.
 Make sure to look around in different places, especially near the top of the plant and closer to the lights